ThaneshworJoshi/TodoApp/README.md

     5. Prettier: For code formatting
     6. RTK: For state management
     7. Axios: For API requests
-    8. MUI : For rapid UI developemen
+    8. MUI : For rapid UI developement
     9. Json-server: For backend server

 ## Project installation